Doppelganger (Brennan novel): Plot summary

-Meanwhile, Miryo is introduced in the story sitting on a roof and thinking over her future as a witch and what will happen if she fails the test she needs to pass to become a witch.
-Soon Eikyo, her friend, comes along and comforts her and reminds her of her homework and also reassures her she will pass and that many women have passed this stage.
-Miryo gets nervous about failing, remembering a schoolmate Hinosuka who died as a result of the test.
+Meanwhile, Miryo is introduced in the story sitting on a roof.
+She is mulling over her future as a witch and what will happen if she fails the test to become one.
+She is joined by her friend Eikyo who reassures her she will succeed.
+Miryo remains nervous, recallling a student who died during her own test.

 Eikyo helps Miryo decide what Path she will be in and without much conclusive results, Miryo goes back to her room to start a homework.

 The next scene is featured in the library, where Miryo talks with an Air Head, Narika-kai.
 Narika-kai notices that Miryo is jumpy that day and correctly assumes Miryo is studying and also says every witch studies herself exhausted when her trials approaches.

-Important Characters/Magical Entities
+Characters

 Witches

 The inhabitants of Starfall, the southernmost region.
 They practice magic and have a simple hierarchy.
 Each ray of magic, based on five elements, is led by a prime, with the Void Prime leading all the rays.
 Each ray of magic is made up of that prime and the heads, hands and hearts (who deal with research, action, and internal affairs of the ray).